The Best Intel CPUs (2023 Reviews)

 Source: Hardware Unboxed

 In the Blender test mentioned earlier, the i5 used a total of 315W of power, which is around 100W higher than the Ryzen 5 7600X.
-Although the i5 has 14 cores, it’s worth noting that the markedly faster Ryzen 9 7900X only used 302W.
+Although the i5 has 14 cores, it’s worth noting that the significantly faster Ryzen 9 7900X only used 302W.

 With this type of power draw, you will need a bigger cooler to tame this processor.

-Intel Core i9-13900K is Intel’s current best CPU (excluding Xeon or server CPUs) in both gaming and productivity.
+Intel Core i9-13900K is Intel’s present best CPU (excluding Xeon or server CPUs) in both gaming and productivity.
 Although it is worth noting that the i9-13900KS is the faster CPU, it’s considerably more expensive and draws more power for a negligible increase in performance.

 Price

-The i9-13900K has a $599 price tag, undercutting AMD’s Ryzen 9 7950X by $100 while performing substantially better in particular productivity workloads.
+The i9-13900K has a $599 price tag, undercutting AMD’s Ryzen 9 7950X by $100 while performing notably better in specific productivity workloads.

 Performance